intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     $DOCKER_IMAGE bash
 ```

-##### 2.2.3.3 Init the client and run Spark applications on k8s
+##### 2.2.3.3 Init the client and run Spark applications on K8s

-1. Run `docker exec -it spark-local-k8s-client bash` to entry the container.
-Then run the following command to init the Spark local k8s client.
+1. Run `docker exec -it spark-local-k8s-client bash` to enter the container.
+Then run the following command to init the Spark local K8s client.

 ```bash
 ./init.sh
 ```

 2. We assume you have a working Network File System (NFS) configured for your Kubernetes cluster.
-Configure the `nfsvolumeclaim` on the last line to the name of the Persistent Volume Claim (PVC) of your NFS.Please prepare the following and put them in your NFS directory:
+Configure the `nfsvolumeclaim` on the last line to the name of the Persistent Volume Claim (PVC) of your NFS.
+Please prepare the following and put them in your NFS directory:

 - The data (in a directory called `data`)
 - The kubeconfig file.

 3. Run the following command to start Spark-Pi example.
-When the appliction runs in `cluster` mode, you can run ` kubectl get pod ` to get the name and status of your k8s pod(e.g.  driver-xxxx).
-Then you can run ` kubectl logs -f driver-xxxx ` to get the output of your appliction.
+When the application runs in `cluster` mode, you can run ` kubectl get pod ` to get the name and status of your K8s pod(e.g., driver-xxxx).
+Then you can run ` kubectl logs -f driver-xxxx ` to get the output of your application.

 ```bash
 #!/bin/bash